 Mean score of companies in the Lead, Zinc, and Tin Processing industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-IBC Advanced Alloys Corp.'s score of 13 is higher than 51% of the industry.
+IBC Advanced Alloys Corp.'s score of 13 is lower than 55% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

-IBC Advanced Alloys Corp., headquartered in the US, currently does not report any carbon emissions data, as indicated by the absence of specific figures in kg CO2e.
+IBC Advanced Alloys Corp., headquartered in the US, currently does not report any specific carbon emissions data, as indicated by the absence of emissions figures in kg CO2e.
 Furthermore, there are no documented reduction targets or climate pledges associated with the company.
-This lack of data suggests that IBC Advanced Alloys may not have established formal commitments to reduce carbon emissions or may not be publicly disclosing such information at this time.
-In the context of the industry, many companies are increasingly adopting science-based targets and sustainability initiatives to address climate change.
-However, without specific emissions data or commitments, it is challenging to assess IBC Advanced Alloys' position relative to its peers in the sector.
+This lack of data suggests that IBC Advanced Alloys may not have established formal commitments to reduce carbon emissions or engage in climate initiatives at this time.
+As the industry increasingly prioritises sustainability, it will be essential for IBC Advanced Alloys to consider developing and communicating clear climate commitments to align with global standards and expectations.